parubok/multiline-label/README.md

 # multiline-label

 Java Swing component to display plain text.
-Supports wrapping with specified preferred wrapping width.
+Allows to specify preferred wrapping width for cases when there is not enough room to display the text as a single line.

 Properly renders disabled state.